-Test your team’s knowledge on a certain subject by creating a quiz bowl or joining an online quiz bowl that’s already established.
+Test your virtual team’s knowledge on a certain subject by creating a quiz bowl or joining an online quiz bowl that’s already established.
 Your employees will enjoy showing off their deep knowledge of a topic and may even learn something new.

 Pick a topic and host a trivia event with questions on a team-favorite TV show or band.
 Ask the people who are self-proclaimed experts on the topic to create the trivia questions and host the event over an online chat.

-Volunteer on a project
+49. Volunteer on a Project

-Fundraise for a local non-profit
+50. Fundraise for a Local Non-Profit

-There are a number of platforms out there to help teams promote and reach fundraising goals.
+There are a number of platforms out there to help virtual teams promote and reach fundraising goals.
 Pick an organization and encourage your team to donate what they can to help reach a collective goal.
 You can even drive incentives by offering a corporate matching program.

-Donate items to an organization in need
+51. Donate Items to an Organization in Need

 Organizations asking for donations often come out around the holidays, but it’s always a good time to bring your remote team together to donate food and goods to organizations both in their local communities and worldwide.
 Check with local food pantries, hospitals and non-profits to see if there are any material objects they need.

-No matter where your team members are, you can get a group of people together to write and send letters to organizations who distribute content to people who need some kind words.
+No matter where your virtual team members are, you can get a group of people together to write and send letters to organizations who distribute content to people who need some kind words.
 For instance, there’s Letters to Strangers, Letters of Love and letters to military troops.